Caravan Brakes, Weight and Towing

 Specifically, please refer to the section on ‘Towing’; to compare your vehicle’s ‘Gross Vehicle Mass’ rating with the weight of the Caravan or Camper Trailer you wish to hire from us.
 You then need to consider how much weight (ie, your personal belongings) you add to your hire van, so as to ensure that the total loaded weight complies with your vehicle’s specifications.

 As you can appreciate, towing the weight of a caravan or camper trailer takes a bit of extra skill and care.
-So, if this is your first time driving with a caravan on behind, then you should put in some ‘practice time’ in parking and reversing before you hit the highway.
+So, if this is your first time driving with a caravan, then you should put in some ‘practice time’ in parking and reversing before you hit the highway.
 After hours at a local carpark, might be a good time and place to do this.

 Because of the added length of a caravan on tow, always allow yourself a little extra space to swing out when you turn into and out of entrances and driveways.